Let’s Talk: M.E. & Depression

 By engaging with fellow M.E. sufferers online, I found a community of kind, interesting and supportive people who truly understand what I’m going through.
 I’ve had my eyes opened to issues surrounding chronic illness and disability that I was previously ignorant of and I continue to learn from members of this wonderful, inclusive community.
 I know that not everyone is comfortable with sharing personal aspects of their lives online but I assure you that for every new symptom, worry or frustration you may experience on this journey, there are so many people within the online community who can relate, who will listen and are ready to hold you up and support you, or at least share photos of their pets to cheer you up.

 In a community of people who suffer pain, ill health and marginalisation daily, there is so much warmth, humour and kindness to be found.
 It makes you feel part of something worthwhile and makes it that bit easier to face each day.
+You might like to follow my Cream Crackered Blog or join my social media communities.

 Finally, I want to say that it’s vitally important that we learn to talk about mental health as openly as many of us do about our physical health.
 Loss of health is a form of trauma.
 Living every day fatigued, in pain, housebound or bedridden, takes its toll on your mind.
 It’s normal to feel sad, angry, resentful, bitter.
 While I think it’s important to allow yourself the space to feel these emotions, it is just as important not to let yourself stay there for too long.
+If you or someone you know are feeling emotionally distressed, please take a moment to read Emotional Distress: Information & Support by Louise Sargent.

 As wise old Dumbledore once said: ‘Happiness can be found in the darkest of places, if only one remembers to turn on the light.’